brucemack/brucemack.github.io/_posts/2025-12-06-asl-authentication.md

 date: 2025-12-06
 ---

-This structure combines the suggestion for how to do IP-address-independent authentication from Jason N8EI and the use of [www.qrz.com](https://www.qrz.com/) as a ham authenticator from David Gleason NR9V.
+This structure combines the design for IP-address-independent authentication from Jason N8EI and the suggested use of [www.qrz.com](https://www.qrz.com/) as a ham authenticator from David Gleason NR9V.

 None of this has been endorsed by the ASL system, this is just a brainstorm